Music of Deltarune: Deltarune Chapter 2 OST

-Deltarune Chapter 2 (Original Game Soundtrack) ("Deltarune" stylized in all caps), also known as Deltarune Chapter 2 OST, comprises the music featured in the second chapter of the game.
+Deltarune Chapter 2 (Original Game Soundtrack), also known as Deltarune Chapter 2 OST, comprises the music featured in the second chapter of the game.

 Lena Raine and Marcy Nabors provided additional transcription and arrangement assistance.

+Deltarune Chapters 3+4 OST

+Deltarune Chapters 3+4 (Original Game Soundtrack), also known as Deltarune Chapters 3+4 OST, comprises the music featured in the third and fourth chapters of the game titled.

+Alex Rosetti, Lena Raine, and Itoki Hana are credited as contributors for some tracks.
+Otherwise, all tracks are written by Toby Fox.

 Reception

-Adam Luhrs of RPGFan reviewed the soundtrack of Chapter 1 and described it as ranging "up and down the history of video game music" and also noted how the soundtrack "mash[es] disparate elements together".
-Luhrs also stated that there's "[a] thread of darkness and mystery that weaves through the soundtrack", citing that some of the tracks made him feel "uneasy".
+Adam Luhrs of RPGFan reviewed the soundtrack of Chapter 1 and described it as ranging "up and down the history of video game music", also noting how the soundtrack "mash[es] disparate elements together".
+Luhrs also stated that there's "a thread of darkness and mystery that weaves through the soundtrack", citing that some of the tracks made him feel "uneasy".
 Luhrs said that the soundtrack "has a complete arc", and said that the included tracks "spark of creativity and clever thematic structure".
-The soundtrack for Chapter 1 was nominated for a G.A.N.G. / MAGFEST People's Choice Award in 2019.
+The soundtrack for Chapter 1 was nominated for a G.A.N.G. / MAGFest People's Choice Award in 2019.